Two Seconds to Midnight

-Two Seconds to Midnight is the first album released by the Alan Baylock Jazz Orchestra, a Washington, D.C.-based big band.
+Two Seconds to Midnight is the first album released by the Alan Baylock Jazz Orchestra, a Washington, D.C.–based big band.
 Released in 2003 through Sea Breeze Jazz Records, the album is composed of arrangements by Baylock on a number of jazz standards as well as some of his original compositions.
 The album featured guest appearances by pianist Kenny Werner.
-It was recorded at Bias Recording Studios in Springfield, VA.
+It was recorded at Bias Recording Studios in Springfield, Virginia.

 Track listing

 All arrangements are by Alan Baylock unless otherwise noted.

 Personnel

 The Alan Baylock Jazz Orchestra is composed of musicians from the D.C. area, particularly from the Airmen of Note, Army Blues, and Navy Commodores jazz ensembles.
 This album also featured renowned jazz pianist Kenny Werner as a guest artist on tracks "Cottontail" and "Sea Changes".